“I am the way, and the truth, and the life. No one comes to the Father except through me.”

-The St. David’s Hall is available for receptions at a fee of $300 for a three hour period.
+The St. David’s Hall or Harrison Room are available for receptions at a fee of $300 for a three hour period.
 Please call the church office at 610-688-7947 to make arrangements if you are interested.

 The family is also welcome to have a catered reception.
 The choice of a caterer is entirely made by the family, who assumes all responsibility.
-Soft drinks, wine and beer are allowed.
+Soft drinks, wine, and beer are allowed, n accordance with our alcohol policy.
 No hard alcohol permitted.
 Please advise the church office if a reception is planned.

-Additional flowers arrangements in the narthex may be moved to St. David’s Hall for the Reception.
+Additional flowers arrangements in the narthex may be moved to the reception room.

 The family is responsible for the flower arrangements.
 All altar arrangements must be in St. David’s vases.
 Liners are available from the church to be taken and used by the florist.
 It is suggested there be no more than two large arrangements for the altar.
 All other flower arrangements will remain outside, flanking the door to the Church or in the Chapel narthex.
 If you need suggestions on where to purchase flowers, please call the church office at 610-688-7947